lorne2dev/react-renamer/README.md

-An example from an online tutorial showing React.
+An example from an online tutorial showing React useState, useEffect and useRef to update items.